About The Sitdown With Jeff Nadu Podcast (Which Sammy The Bull LOVES)

 We received emails from a couple of sources alerting us to the existence of Jeff Nadu last year.

-Who the fck is Jeff Nadu?
+Who is Jeff Nadu?

 | Jeff Nadu, host of The Sitdown with Jeff Nadu.
 (Source: Vendetta Sports Media.) |